Sentinel Logo

 Store

-Learn about the Store, the top-level container for collections in Sentinel.
+Learn about Store, the top-level container for collections in Sentinel.

 The Store is the top-level container in Sentinel that manages all your collections.
 It represents a single database instance backed by a directory on your filesystem.
-This guide covers creating stores, configuring signing, and understanding the directory structure.
+This guide covers creating stores, configuring signing, listing and deleting collections, and understanding the directory structure.

 Creating a Store